Updated

 • Immune reconstitution inflammatory syndrome

-• In studies of cynomolgus macaque monkeys, IBA use during pregnancy was associated with reversible immunosuppression (CD4+ T and B cell lymphopenia) in offspring with IBA exposure in utero.1 Whether this association exists for infants of women treated with IBA during pregnancy is unknown.
+• In studies of cynomolgus macaque monkeys, IBA use during pregnancy was associated with reversible immunosuppression (CD4 T and B cell lymphopenia) in offspring with IBA exposure in utero.
+Whether this association exists for offspring of a human birthing parent treated with IBA during pregnancy is unknown.

 Special Instructions